 Bringing Broadband to Rural America

-In an increasingly digital world, your local government owes it to your citizens and businesses to have high-speed Internet access.
+In an increasingly digital world, your local government owes it to your citizens and businesses to have high-speed Internet access and streamlined constituent services.
 Consider your community’s current Internet speeds and infrastructure and work with the relevant state or territory officials to allocate BEAD funds towards bringing modern Internet speeds to your citizens and local government.
 Don’t allow your community and its residents to fall behind in the digital age where access to opportunities and educational resources are vital and mainly available online.

 BEAD Grant FAQs